 I extended my stay at the nearby hostel I was staying in by offering to help with housekeeping in exchange for an extra couple of weeks.

 10. You’ll learn to say goodbye but you’re okay with it.

 People will come and go, some you you will miss, others not so much but the experiences and memories will stay with you and I can guarantee you will return home a completely different person.
 (In a good way)

 Or… you could just keep going and move onto the next hostel. 😉

 To sum up, you will see the world but more importantly see it differently too.

 So what are your thoughts, would you consider working in a hostel?

 Let me know in the comments below.

-Happy travels xo
+Happy and safe travels xo